Privacy Policy

 1. Controller and Scope

 1.1.
-This Privacy Policy explains how Redacto handles personal data when a user visits the website, purchases a license, receives a license key, requests a sandbox API key, activates the extension, validates a license, or contacts support.
+This Privacy Policy explains how Redacto handles personal data when a user visits the website, creates or uses a Redacto account, purchases a license, receives a license key, signs in to the extension, MS Word add-in, or desktop application, manages installations, validates a license, or contacts support.

 1.3.
-This Policy covers both the public landing page and the Chrome browser extension.
+This Policy covers the public website, Redacto user accounts, the Chrome browser extension, the MS Word add-in, and the desktop application.

 2. Summary

-- User text and files in the extension: processed locally in the browser and not sent to Redacto servers.
+- User text and files: processed locally in the extension, MS Word add-in, or desktop application and not sent to Redacto servers.

 - Purchase email: used for payment processing, receipt delivery, license key delivery, and license-related service messages.